Corporate Formation

-Legal Counsel, P.A. employs a tax deeds lawyer in Orlando, Florida who can help homeowners if they are facing losing their homes to a tax deed sale or help investors or real estate purchasers who are considering purchasing properties at tax deed sales.
+Legal Counsel, P.A. employs tax deeds lawyers in Orlando, Florida who can help homeowners if they are facing losing their homes to a tax deed sale or help investors or real estate purchasers who are considering purchasing properties at tax deed sales.
 If you are a homeowner who has not been able to pay property taxes, the county in which you reside may place a tax lien on your home.
 According to the Florida Bar, Florida counties can sell your home in a tax deed sale if taxes on your property go unpaid for two years.

-If you are a homeowner facing a tax deed sale of your home, consider contacting Legal Counsel, P.A. which employs a tax deed lawyer in Orlando, Florida who can assist you.
+If you are a homeowner facing a tax deed sale of your home, consider contacting Legal Counsel, P.A. which employs tax deed lawyers in Orlando, Florida who can assist you.
 First, unpaid taxes are converted to tax certificates wherein a third party or entity pays the taxes on your property.
 After 2 years of non-payment of taxes and 2 tax certificates being issued by the county, the tax certificate holder can petition the county to sell the home to satisfy the tax certificates.
 The tax deed sale takes place and the home is conveyed to the third party or entity.
 First, the money goes to the holder of the tax certificates with interest.
 Next, the owner and any lien holder can petition the county for any “overage” money.
 Overage money is the difference between what the property sold for at tax deed auction less the certificates, expenses, etc.

 If you are an investor considering purchasing tax deed property or land, you’ll want to take steps to protect your legal rights.
 Tax deed investment can come with many benefits, but also additional responsibilities.
 Tax deed sales can be more complex than purchasing land or property outright.
-Legal Counsel, P.A. employs tax deed lawyer in Orlando, Florida who can help you if you are thinking of investing or purchasing tax deed real estate.
+Legal Counsel, P.A. employs tax deed lawyers in Orlando, Florida who can help you if you are thinking of investing or purchasing tax deed real estate.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. at 407-982-4321.

 Facing a Tax Deed Sale on Your Home?
 Steps You Can Take